 “All happy families are alike; each unhappy family is unhappy in its own unique way.”

-The Anna Karenina Principle, as it has become known from the first line of Leo Tolstoy’s seminal 19th-century novel, is as applicable to IT Asset Management (ITAM) programs today as it is to families.
+The Anna Karenina Principle, as it has become known from the first line of Leo Tolstoy’s seminal 19th-century novel, is as applicable to software asset management programs today as it is to families.
 Adapted from Aristotle’s Nicomachean Ethics written 23 centuries earlier, this principle holds that successful endeavors succeed because they lack deficiencies in key areas.
 In Aristotelian terms,

 “It is possible to fail in many ways…while to succeed is possible only in one way…to miss the mark easy, to hit it difficult…For [ITAM programs] are good in but one way, but bad in many.”

-So, what are the key areas in which ITAM programs must not be deficient in order to be successful?
-Or rather, what are the primary reasons why ITAM programs fail?
+So, what are the key areas in which software asset management programs must not be deficient in order to be successful?
+Or rather, what are the primary reasons why software asset management programs fail?
 In working with hundreds of organizations big & small, public & private, across the gamut of industries and the globe for over a decade, I have found that in ALL CASES, ITAM programs that fail are deficient in at least 1 of the following ways:

 1) Software Asset Management Programs Fail Because of Inadequate Governance